sailfish009/openstructure/modules/mol/base/doc/entity.rst

     :param atom_handle: The atom to be added
     :type  atom_handle: :class:`AtomHandle`
-    :param view_add_flags: An ORed together combination of ViewAddFlags
+    :param view_add_flags: An ORed together combination of :ref:`viewaddflags`
     :type  view_add_flags: :class:`int`
     :rtype: :class:`AtomView`

   .. method:: AddResidue(residue_handle[, view_add_flags])

     Add residue to the view.
 If the atom does not belong to chain, the result is undefined.
 By default, only the residue, but no atoms are added to the view.
-    To change the behavior, pass in a suitable combination of `view_add_flags`.
+To change the behavior, pass in a suitable combination of :ref:`viewaddflags`.

     :param residue_handle: The residue handle to be added.
     :type  residue_handle: :class:`ResidueHandle`
-    :param view_add_flags: An ORed together combination of `view_add_flags`
+    :param view_add_flags: An ORed together combination of :ref:`viewaddflags`
     :type  view_add_flags: :class:`int`
     :rtype: :class:`ResidueView`